Bankruptcy

 • Attend two financial counselling sessions — the first within three months, the second before the end of the process.
 During these sessions, you will discuss the causes of your financial difficulty, budgeting, restoring your credit rating, setting and achieving financial goals, and other long-term debt management strategies.

-• Provide your LIT with all required information to complete your tax returns for the year you file Bankruptcy (and prior years if needed).
+• Provide your LIT with all required information to complete your tax returns for the year you file bankruptcy (and prior years if needed).

 • Pay any required amounts to your LIT.
 These payments may be required surplus income payments and/or payments to repurchase an asset that is not exempt.
 They might also be the minimum amount required to cover administration costs.